You are visiting the Akuvox Global site.

 1. Vulnerability Overview

 Akuvox prioritizes product security and user privacy protection.
-Recently, security researchers reported multiple vulnerabilities in the E11 series products, affecting encryption mechanisms, authentication controls, sensitive file protection, and communication protocol security.
-Akuvox has released remediation patches.
-Please refer to this advisory and upgrade systems promptly.
+Security researchers reported multiple vulnerabilities in the E11 series products, affecting encryption mechanisms, authentication controls, sensitive file protection, and communication protocol security.
+Akuvox has released remediation patches and recommends users upgrade systems promptly.

 2. Vulnerability Details

-CVE-2023-0355 Hard-coded encryption key: Device uses fixed hard-coded key to protect sensitive information.
+CVE-2023-0355 Akuvox E11 uses a hard-coded cryptographic key, which could allow an attacker to decrypt sensitive information.
 Switch to dynamically reading key from encrypted protected file.

 3. Affected Versions